IJuanTM/simpl/README.md

 #### Config

-Config files for the PHP framework are located in the `app/Config` folder.
+Config files for the PHP framework are located in the `src/app/Config` folder.
 Here you can find the `app.php` file, which contains the configuration for the framework.

 Feel free to add your own config files here, as each `.php` file in this folder will be loaded automatically on page load.

 #### Controllers, Models and Pages

-In the `app` folder you can find the `Controllers`, `Models` and `Pages` folders.
+In the `src/app` folder you can find the `Controllers`, `Models` and `Pages` folders.

 * The `Controllers` folder contains an `AppController` and a `PageController`, these contain the main functions for the framework.
     - Besides these there are also the `AlertController`, `AliasController` and `SessionController`, these are used for handling alerts, aliases and sessions respectively.
 These are used by the main controllers.
 In the `AliasController` you can register aliases for urls, these can be used to create custom urls for pages, for example by default there is a `welcome` alias for the home page.